 Moreno Valley College

-While also being the Administrative Assistant at BioQUEST, I also have my own business producing audiobooks, and on-hold messaging.
+While also being the Administrative Assistant at BioQUEST, I also have my own business producing audiobooks, on-hold messaging, and eLearning.

 Samples of my audio work can be heard on soundcloud: https://soundcloud.com/ginger-w.
 If you are ever interested in any audiobooks I've narrated, please check them out on audible.
 I have free complimentary codes if there is something you are interested in listening to.

 Previously, I was an administrative assistant at NIST in Gaithersburg, MD and before that, I was a Library Technician at NIH's National Library of Medicine.
 I've received a BA in English with a Technical Writing emphasis and a Masters in Business Administration.